Guide To Applying To Medicine Through Clearing

 Once A-level results come out in August, you’ll be able to start contacting universities as soon as you know you have your results.
 You can then add a Clearing choice on Track from 2 pm that day, but you must NEVER do this until you have a verbal or written offer from a university.
 As Medicine courses in Clearing still Interview, this would typically be a week later after your Interview.

 If and only if you have your grades already, ‘Early Clearing’ opens in early July.
 Remember, universities can only make unconditional offers through Clearing, so they won’t accept applications until you have achieved grades.
-If you decide to re-apply, we guarantee your offer next year or you can get your money back through our Complete Medicine Bundle.
+If you decide to re-apply, we guarantee your offer next year or you can continue with our support for free through our Medicine Mastery Bundle.

 Should I apply through clearing?